-The theory of products liability extends to bailors.
+The theory of products liability discussed in Chapter 20 "Products Liability" extends to bailors.
 Both warranty and strict liability theories apply.
 The rationale for extending liability in the absence of sale is that in modern commerce, damage can be done equally by sellers or lessors of equipment.
 A rented car can inflict substantial injury no less than a purchased one.

 In several states, when an automobile owner (bailor) lends a vehicle to a friend (bailee) who causes an accident, the owner is liable to third persons injured in the accident.
+This liability is discussed in Chapter 38 "Relationships between Principal and Agent", which covers agency law.